dm9gp/Elektrosluch/README.md

 The article provides the instructions to buil the device on a Perfboard.
 I created a PCB version and I am making it available here.

+See it in action in this video: https://youtu.be/9AdUj3FRL2c

 GET STARTED: